Rod Blum

 Rodney Leland Blum (/ˈblʌm/; born April 26, 1955) is an American businessman and politician who served as the U.S. representative for Iowa's 1st congressional district from 2015 to 2019.

-A member of the Republican Party, he was first elected in 2014 and won a second term in the 2016 elections.
-Blum was defeated for reelection in 2018 by Democrat Abby Finkenauer.
-He has described himself as a member of the Tea Party movement.
+A member of the Republican Party, Blum has described himself as a member of the Tea Party movement.
+He was first elected in 2014, succeeding Bruce Braley, who ran unsuccessfully for the Senate that same year.
+He then won a second term in 2016.
+In 2018, he lost reelection to Democrat Abby Finkenauer.

+Blum briefly ran in the 2026 election for Iowa's 2nd congressional district, but ultimately withdrew from the race.

 Career

 Blum attended Loras College, where he earned a degree in finance, and the University of Dubuque, where he earned a master's degree in business administration.

 Blum is the former CEO of Eagle Point Software (1990–2000).
 He has owned Digital Canal, a software company, since 2000.
 Blum served as Chair of the Dubuque County Republican Party from 1995 to 1997.